 Data Privacy and Cybersecurity: Crisis Avoidance and Management Strategies

-Even as they contend with new challenges from remote workforces and the pressures of maintaining business as usual during the challenging conditions of the covid-19 pandemic, companies face increasingly stringent legal obligations to carefully handle corporate data.
+Even as companies contend with new challenges from remote workforces and the pressures of maintaining business as usual during the challenging conditions of the covid-19 pandemic, they face increasingly stringent legal obligations to carefully handle corporate data.
 With regard to personal data, companies must comply with privacy protections in a broad range of areas such as initial data collection; daily data usage in the ordinary course; the transfer of personal data to vendors, acquirers or other third parties; and the sending of personal data to other countries.

 These data privacy requirements go hand in hand with escalating requirements on data security.
 Under the laws of many jurisdictions, corporate cybersecurity programmes must now be at a certain level of substantive adequacy – often defined as ‘reasonable’ or ‘appropriate’ security.
 These mandates generally apply both to personal data and to other important corporate data, such as intellectual property and financial information.
 Companies are also increasingly required to disclose breaches of data security to regulators, affected individuals, counterparties and others.

 As the way business is conducted changes in response to the covid-19 pandemic, the cyber risks companies face – and what would be considered reasonable security to protect against those risks – are also evolving.
 For example, what was reasonable when many sensitive meetings were face-to-face may not be reasonable now that almost all communication is remote.
 Companies’ increasing reliance on work-from-home technology also creates new opportunities for hackers, who have found remote workers often make easier targets for phishing.